Flavour structure of the nucleon electromagnetic form factors and transverse charge densities in the chiral quark-soliton model: Summary and conclusion

 \section{Summary and conclusion}

 In the present work, we aimed at investigating the electromagnetic properties of the nucleon, based on the SU(2) and SU(3) chiral quark-soliton model with a symmetry-preserving quantisation employed.
 We considered the rotational $1/N_c$ corrections and the first-order $m_s$ corrections.
+It should be stressed at this point that no free parameters were used in this work.
+The only model parameter to be constrained in the baryon sector, namely the constituent quark mass, was taken from previous studies with various observables.

 We first presented the results of the ratio of the magnetic form factor to the electric form factor of the proton.
 It was shown that the results from the SU(2) chiral quark-soliton model described the experimental data very well, whereas those of SU(3) seemed slightly underestimated in higher $Q^2$.
 The general tendency of the present results were in greement with the experimental data.
 As for the neutron, the SU(3) results turned out to be rather different from those in SU(2), which arose from the strange quark contribution to the neutron electric form factor.
 In particular, the neutron electric form factor is rather sensitive to the tail of the soliton.
 We then discussed that the up and the down electric form factors normalised by the dipole parametrisation were well reproduced in comparison with the data.
 As for the magnetic form factors, they deviate from the experimental data as $Q^2$ increases but the general behaviour of the form factors are in line with the experimental data, which indicates that the $Q^2$ dependence are well explained.
 We presented the prediction of the strange form factors normalised by the dipole form factor.